Soil regeneration: Regenerative practices

-"Soil works for you if you work for the soil."
 There are many ways to regenerate soil and improve soil quality, such as land management by conservation agriculture.
-Agriculture is one of the main factors in the depletion of soil richness in human history.
-Certain agricultural practices can deplete soil of carbon, such as monoculture where only one type of crop is harvested in a field season after season.
+Agriculture is one of the main factors in the depletion of soil richness.
+As one historical review put it, "Accelerated soil erosion has plagued the earth since the dawn of settled agriculture, and has been a major issue in the rise and fall of early civilization."
+Certain agricultural practices can deplete the soil of carbon, such as monoculture, where only one type of crop is harvested in a field season after season.
 This depletes nutrients from the soil because each type of plant has a specific set of nutrients that it requires to grow or that it can fix back into the soil.
 With a lack of plant diversity, only certain nutrients will be absorbed.
 Over time, these nutrients will be depleted from the soil.
-Agroecology is an overarching category of approaches to creating a more sustainable agricultural system and increasing the health of soil.
+Agroecology is an overarching category of approaches to creating a more sustainable agricultural system and increasing soil health.
 These conservation agricultural practices utilize many techniques and resources to maintain healthy soil.
 Some examples are cover cropping, crop rotation, reducing soil disturbance, retaining mulch, and integrated nutrient management.
 These practices have many benefits, including increased carbon sequestration and reducing the use of fossil fuels.

-Permaculture (from "permanent" and "agriculture") is a type of conservation agriculture which is a systems thinking approach that seeks to increase the carbon content of soil by utilizing natural patterns and processes.
-There is a strong emphasis on knowledge of plants, animals, and natural cycles to promote high efficiency food production, decrease reliance on human involvement, and create a sustainable and resilient ecosystem.
-This can be accomplished through techniques that involve intentional landscaping to increase the efficiency of capturing rainfall into the system or by placing nitrogen fixing plants near nitrogen demanding plants, such as legumes.
-Utilization of the interconnections of various plants, animals, and processes is a key practice in permaculture.
-Native plants should be used whenever possible, their roots help water infiltrate deep into the soil.
-Agroecology also includes the idea of holistic management.
-This approach stems from the work of Allan Savory who claims that planned grazing can improve soil health and reverse the effects of desertification by increasing biomass.
-Desertification occurs when the soil carbon content is severely depleted, greatly reducing soil fertility.
-This critically inhibits plant growth: without plants soil cannot hold water sufficiently, and becomes dry and brittle over time.
-Permaculture and holistic management are two different methods that focus on regenerating biomass, nutrient content, and biodiversity to the soil.
-The more biomass in the soil, the more carbon can be sequestered to sustain the natural ecosystem.